 On March 27, 2026, Ukraine’s Coordination Headquarters for Prisoners of War handed Journalists For Justice (JFJ) a list of 731 Kenyans recruited into the Russia-Ukraine war, naming their fates for the first time.

-The list was transmitted by Tamara Kurushkina, a representative of the agency, which is Ukraine’s official governmental body responsible for tracking, returning, and treating prisoners of war (POWs).
+The list was transmitted by the ‘I Want to Live’ project run by the Coordination Headquarters for the Treatment of Prisoners of War.
 The unit has compiled records on more than 27,000 foreigners from 135 countries who have signed contracts with the Russian Armed Forces.
 Its stated mission includes countering Russian recruitment networks operating abroad.

 ALSO READ: Families demand answers on fate of Kenyans caught up in Russian military